 C drove for about an hour and got some practice on the Merritt Parkway, but I did the rest.
 It’s such a harrowing drive, you don’t really have time to get bored and sleepy.

 We had beautiful weather for the trip — well, until it was time to leave; it rained for most of our drive home.
 But we had a really nice time together, and I thought the college did a great job with their programming.

 She seems to still be processing the experience, and I haven’t been able to really gauge how she feels about going to college there, but she talks like it’s her plan.

 If you’re like, Wait, what!?!
-I thought Caroline didn’t want to go to college… You would be right.
+I thought C didn’t want to go to college… You would be right.

 Until just a few months ago, she didn’t want to go to college at all, but she’s been saying for years that she wants to get out of Pennsylvania.
 We’ve encouraged her that college is the easiest way to do that, albeit not the cheapest, but it will give her the chance to experience another part of the country and maybe even opportunities to study abroad.

 I guess she finally saw the light because she recently started talking like she would go, and she applied right away when she found out the essay requirement was waived for early decision applications.

 That’s why we decided we needed to get her up there this fall and make sure it’s what she really wants to do.
 She had only seen the campus one time before this, and it was during the summer so not a great time to judge a college.